Gennaro Greco: Work

-A number of artists practiced this genre.
+A number of artists practised this genre.
 Alessandro Salucci, Viviano Codazzi and Ascanio Luciani were important 17th-century practitioners of the genre.
-Codazzi worked in Naples from 1633 to 1647 and Luciani was a contemporary of Greco in Naples.
+Codazzi worked in Naples from 1633 to 1647, and Luciani was a contemporary of Greco in Naples.
 Greco's architectural compositions are a link between Viviano Codazzi and the Neapolitan whims of Leonardo Coccorante (active in Naples in the first half of the 18th century).

-Greco's mature work depicts imaginary ruins in a very carefully observed manner often set by a bay with highly detailed ships and other structures.
+Greco's mature work depicts imaginary ruins in a very carefully observed manner, often set by a bay with highly detailed ships and other structures.
 This is clear in the Capriccio with figures among classical ruins and ships beyond.
-In this composition he created the illusion of depth by making the ruins lighter and lower contrast as they recede into the distance.
-The effect is emphasized by the fort and port structures in the distance which are painted in purpley blues.
+In this composition, he created the illusion of depth by making the ruins lighter and lower contrast as they receded into the distance.
+The effect is emphasized by the fort and port structures in the distance, which are painted in purpley blues.
 He often depicted ancient ruins in a nocturnal, mysterious sphere.
-An example is the Capriccio with figures among classical ruins and ships beyond (at Hampel auction of 10 December 2015 lot 297).
-In this painting, the arch in the middle of the picture as well as the temple complex with ionic columns are illuminated by moonlight.
+An example is the Capriccio with figures among classical ruins and ships beyond (at Hampel auction of 10 December 2015, lot 297).
+In this painting, the arch in the middle of the picture, as well as the temple complex with ionic columns, is illuminated by moonlight.
 The light source is covered by protruding tree tops.
 In the foreground, sitting on stone blocks, two men are busy drawing the ruins, a theme that reflects that period's emerging interest in Antiquity.
-In the centre is a genre scene of a woman carrying a basket on her head accompanied by a child.
+In the centre is a genre scene of a woman carrying a basket on her head, accompanied by a child.
 Particularly noteworthy are the plants which are brightly lit by the moonlight in dark cornices.
 His works are placed within the movement towards Arcadian landscapes at the end of the 17th century in Naples.